ecmwf/metview-docs/docs/confluence/tutorials/flexpart/flexpart_backward_simulation_with_residence_times.rst

       contour_shade_colour_direction  :   "clockwise"
       )

-Next, we build the title with `flexpart_build_title() <https://confluence.ecmwf.int/display/METV/flexpart_build_title>`_.
+Next, we build the title with :func:`flexpart_build_title`.
 Please note that we need to explicitly specify the plotting units!

 .. code-block:: python